skylinew/SaveTheManuals/README.md

 # Save The Manuals
 #### Car enthusiasts enjoy manual transmission cars.
 Finding them is difficult.
-Fortunately, this website makes it easy.
+This website makes it easy.